yanana/kustomize-plugin-versioner/README.md

-# kustomize-plugin-versioner
+# Versioner Kustomize Plugin

-A plugin for kustomize to manage containers' versions declaratively by an external file
+This is a plugin for kustomize to manage containers' versions declaratively by an external file.